 The last few weeks have been rather hectic for Graham.
-He has been interviwed so many times by so many different organisations that its hard to keep track, just type Graham Walters into google and you'll see what I mean.
+He has been interviewed so many times by so many different organizations that its hard to keep track, just type Graham Walters into google and you'll see what I mean.

 After a day of nail biting anxiety with the strong winds in danger of blowing him past Antiqua, Graham finally makes it ashore.
 Even with the Covid restrictions still in place a small collection of boats gathered to welcome him into English Harbour.

 The wind is still blowing from the South East, but Graham is confident he can make Antiqua and expects to arrive in 13 days.

 The boat has sprung an additional but not serious leak.
 The rowing seat has been repaired so many times that Graham fears it will not last the journey and is contemplating how to row without it.

 The rest of the call was spent with Graham asking me about the Covid pandemic and how life is here back in UK.

 Next update 23/04/20

 Graham reports the wind blowing from S E and gradually making it more and more difficult for him to maintain a course for Antiqua which is now directly West.

 The day before our conversation he'd had a very pleasant exchange with a pod of Minke whales.
 Apparently they were some distance away but one of them broke away and came over to Graham, it was small so Graham assumed it was an adolescent.
 It spent the rest of the afternoon swimming around the George Geary and occasionally pearing up at him.
 Eventually an adult appeared and led the young one away!!!

 He's been experimenting with the battery which failed at the beginning of the journey, not having a correct fuse with him he substituted it with a thick wire and now the battery appears to be working (watch this space!!!)